 The purpose of this module is to introduce the student to the basic principles of marketing, mainly in a consumer product context.
-On a practical level, the student will
+On a practical level, the student will have attained the necessary experience to identify environmental trends, understand basic consumer behaviour and market segmentation.

-- understand the fundamental marketing concepts and philosophy, - explain the interface between marketing management and the environment, - identify customer needs and wants and determine which target markets the organisation can serve best, - understand the decision-making process that consumers go through as they make a purchase, - understand the role of segmentation, targeting and positioning in marketing, and - recognise the importance of information to an organisation.
+- understand the fundamental marketing concepts and philosophy; - explain the interface between marketing management and the environment; - identify customer needs and wants and determine which target markets the organisation can serve best; - understand the decision-making process that consumers go through as they make a purchase; - understand the role of segmentation, targeting and positioning in marketing; and - recognise the importance of information to an organisation.